 In addition to pain and discomfort, sufferers report pain in the upper abdomen and chest, nausea, and indigestion among other symptoms.
 Most reports of GERD do not involve severe pain but in the cases that they do, time after meals is typically the peak of symptom activity.

 What Causes Heartburn?

-When humans eat, the body increases the production of stomach acid in order to fuel the digestive system.
+When humans eat, the body increases the production of stomach acid to fuel the digestive system.
 Some foods and beverages can cause more severe heartburn than others.
-Foods like meats, fruits, vegetables, and foods containing dairy have an effect on the ability for the esophagus to keep acid down.
+Foods like meats, fruits, vegetables, and foods containing dairy affect the ability of the esophagus to keep acid down.
 Beverages such as coffee, tea, and alcoholic drinks can also be troublesome.
 Although, food and beverage triggers can vary from person to person.

 Eating large portions can also increase acid indigestion.
-The more full the stomach becomes, the more pressure is applied to the LES, which is the sphincter at the end of the esophagus that seals acid off from the stomach.
-This can lead to the LES allowing stomach acid move up through the esophagus, causing heartburn.
+The more full the stomach becomes, the more pressure is applied to the LES.
+This can lead to the LES allowing stomach acid to move up through the esophagus, causing heartburn.

 Even the worst chronic heartburn can be managed by eating a healthy and proper diet.
 Acid reflux is also linked to obesity, and symptoms can be minimized by losing weight.

 After 13 years on the market as a prescription medication, the FDA approved an over-the-counter version of Prilosec in 2003.
 With the advent of additional OTC proton-pump inhibitors, these drugs have consistently ranked in the top-grossing medications in the country for years.
 In fact, approximately 15 million Americans use and/or are prescribed PPIs, making it the most commonly prescribed type of drug in the United States.

 The chart below contains information about many of the current PPIs in use today: